Minigastrin: Applications

-A radioactively labeled analogue of minigastrin, PP-F11, conjugated with NOTA, DOTA, or NODAGA was studied to view the effects they have on peptide receptor radionuclide therapy (PRRT) and cancer cell tracing.
-When mice with CCK2 tumors were injected with 64Cu-labeled DOTA-PP-F11, NOTA-PP-F11, and NODAGA-PP-F11, the mice labeled with NOTA displayed a tumor uptake o 7.20 ± 0.44% ID/g and a high tumor-to-blood ratio.
+A radioactively labeled analogue of minigastrin, PP-F11, conjugated with NOTA, DOTA, or NODAGA, was studied to view the effects they have on peptide receptor radionuclide therapy (PRRT) and cancer cell tracing.
+When mice with CCK2 tumors were injected with 64Cu-labeled DOTA-PP-F11, NOTA-PP-F11, and NODAGA-PP-F11, the mice labeled with NOTA displayed a tumor uptake of 7.20 ± 0.44% ID/g and a high tumor-to-blood ratio.
 Further studies are being investigated on how to reduce the background levels to obtain clearer images.

-Increasing Tumor Uptake

-The inhibition of rapamycin complex 1 was discovered to improve the tumor uptake of radioactively labeled minigastrin.
-In a study conducted in 2021, treatment of A431/CCKBR tumor cells were assessed with DOTA-PP-F11N.
-This treatment in combination with RAD001 in mice, resulted in an average size tumor reduction of about 0.3 cm³ in comparison to the control group which had an average tumor size of 0.97 cm³.
+The inhibition of rapamycin complex 1 improves the tumor uptake of radioactively labeled minigastrin.
+Treatment of A431/CCKBR tumor cells were assessed with DOTA-PP-F11N.
+This treatment in combination with everolimus in mice, resulted in an average size tumor reduction of about 0.3 cm³ in comparison to the control group which had an average tumor size of 0.97 cm³.
 The treatment group also had a higher survival rate where the control group median life span was 19.5 days and the group that received treatment had an average life span of 43 days.